FamilySearch/gedcomx/specifications/date-model-specification.md

 ### 6.5.1 Representation

-The format for an `open-ended date range` SHALL be a single `simple date` preceded or followed by a slash character [/]:
+An `open-ended date range` is an extension of the [two-date `date range` format](#range-two-dates), where either the starting date or ending date are left blank.

+A leading slash character [/] SHALL define a date range *before* the specified date:

 ```
 /±YYYY-MM-DDThh:mm:ss[±hh[:mm]|Z]
 ```

-or
+A trainling slash character [/] SHALL define a date range *after* the specified date:

 ```
 ±YYYY-MM-DDThh:mm:ss[±hh[:mm]|Z]/